-Describe how the project links, connects to, or encourages the use of existing routes to important or community-identified destinations where an increase in active transportation modes can be realized, inducing but not limited to: schools, school facilities...
-Specific destinations must be identified. (narrative field, 150-word limit)
+Considering the category(s) selected, describe how the project links, connects to, or encourages the use of existing routes to important or community-identified destinations where an increase in active transportation modes can be realized, including but not limited to: schools, school facilities, transit facilities, community, social service or medical centers, employment centers, high density or affordable housing, regional, state, or national trail systems, recreational and visitor destinations or other community-identified destinations.
+Specific destinations must be identified. (narrative field, 750-word limit)

 ONLY IN COMBINATION APPLICATION: Does this project implement a non-infrastructure program? (yes/no checkbox)

 If yes: Describe the non-infrastructure program, the population it will serve, and how the program will use education and encouragement to address the needs identified in Part A. (narrative field, 500-word limit)

-3. Potential for Reducing the Number and/or Rate of Pedestrian and Bicyclist Fatalities and Injuries
+3. Potential for Reducing the Number and/or Rate of Active Transportation User Fatalities and Injuries

 Part A

-Referencing the project-area collision summaries/data provided in questions 1 and/or 2, discuss the extent to which the proposed project limits represents one of the agency's top priorities for addressing ongoing safety and discuss how the proposed safety improvements correspond to the types and locations of the past collisions.
-Consider the safety concerns of students, older adults, and persons with disabilities in your response. (narrative field, 900-word limit)
+Referencing the project-area collision summaries and data provided in sub-questions 1 and 2, provide an analysis of the past collision data to identify the specific crash-type trends that will likely occur in the future if no action is taken.
+Discuss the extent to which the proposed project limits represents one of the agency's top priorities for addressing ongoing safety and discuss how the proposed safety improvements correspond to the types and locations of the past collisions.
+Consider the safety threats to vulnerable and underserved communities, including disadvantaged communities (if applicable), children, students, older adults, and persons with disabilities in your response. (narrative field, 1000-word limit)

 Part B

-Describe how the project improvements will remedy (one or more) potential safety hazards that contribute to pedestrian and or/bicyclist injuries or fatalities.
-Referencing the information you provided in Part A, demonstrate how the proposed countermeasures directly address the underlying factors that are contributing to the occurrence of pedestrian and/or bicyclist collisions.
+Describe how the project improvements will remedy (one or more) potential safety hazards that contribute to active transportation user injuries or fatalities (including walking, biking and rolling).
+Referencing the information provided in Part A, demonstrate how the proposed countermeasures directly address the underlying factors that are contributing to the occurrence of active transportation user collisions.

 The project: